SNL-UCSB/cs176b-assignments/winter22/assignment1/README.md

 The packet processing pipelines at these switches perform the following tasks.
 In the ingress portion of the pipeline we will clone any packet received to go through the egress pipelines and send to the monitor.
 In the egress processing, we check if the packet is a cloned packet, and if so, we forward the packet to the monitor with the switch/queue size information added to the IP header ONLY if the following conditions are met, otherwise we drop the cloned packet:
 * Condition 1: The packet is a probe packet containing a valid Switch Inspector (SI) header
-* Condition 2: The queue size of the switch is greater than the `queue_threshold` constant
+* Condition 2: The queue size of the switch is greater than or equal to the `queue_threshold` constant